artkoder/events-bot-new/README.md

 # Events Bot

 Telegram bot for publishing event announcements.
+Daily announcements can also be posted to a VK group.

 This is an MVP using **aiogram 3** and SQLite.
 It is designed for deployment on Fly.io with a webhook.